adsarwate/advising-notes/WritingTips.md

 ## Writing tips

 Writing is hard!
+Writing is hard!
+It is 99\% *rewriting*.
+Be prepared for writing to take lots of time: more time than you think it should.

+Here are some writing in English tips which I (ADS) have had beaten (metaphoricallly) into me from $N \gg 1$ mathematics classes.
+Note that as a typical American, I basically only know one language, and it's questionable whether I even know it that well.
+American English is only one type of English!
+So these are not prescriptive (i.e.~you have to do it this way) but more notes on what does and doesn't read as well to an American reader.

 One of the best books I read on writing was Harold Becker's *Writing for Social Scientists* (in the lab Google Drive or you can find it online).
 It says "for social scientists" but has a lot of general advice which can help when you are writing.

-One of the main takeaways is that writing is 99% rewriting.
-Be prepared for writing to take lots of time: more time than you think it should.

 As always, Raul Pacheco has some [great tips](http://www.raulpacheco.org/2013/02/improving-your-academic-writing-my-top-10-tips/).